 Travelers from the above countries must be in possession of a passport which is valid for at least 6 months from the date of arrival.
 They must sometimes also be able to prove they have sufficient funds for their stay in Indonesia, if the immigration officer has doubts that they can.
 Sometimes it is necessary to show them the return ticket or confirmation slip.
 But since travelers can book easily online now and on short notice, this is very rare.

 Arriving travelers with Visa-On-Arrival status have to go first to one of the “VoA Counters” to pay the appropriate fee before proceeding to the Immigration Clearance Desk.
 Payment of visa fees can be made in US Dollar or Indonesia Rupiah, AUS$, or EUR.
 Sometimes other currencies are accepted.
-But to avoid long cues and problems at the counter it’s better to have the cash ready.
+But to avoid long queues and problems at the counter it’s better to have the cash ready.
 After you land, make it quick to get to the payment counters, the queues can sometimes be quite long.
 And after paying, you will have to queue again for the immigration process (which can take up to 1hour if you are unlucky).
-Although they just opened the new airport it can still take a painfully loooong time till you get to the conveyer belt to pick up your luggage.

 Requirement and Types of Visa Before Arrival